adamlwgriffiths/jaweson/README.rst

     >>> True

-Should automatical de|serialisation not work, or require custom de|serialisation, parsing can be overriden through the jaweson.Serialisable to_dict and from_dict class methods::
+Should automatic de|serialisation not work, or require custom de|serialisation, parsing can be overriden through the jaweson.Serialisable to_dict and from_dict class methods::